 Our Experienced Building Disputes Lawyers Can Assist You Today

 Building Contracts & Disputes

-At CKL Lawyers we have over 35 years experience in assisting Building Companies and Home Owners to navigate the complexities of construction law and building disputes.
+At CKL Lawyers we have over 35 years experience in assisting Building Companies and Home Owners to navigate the complexities of building contracts, construction law and building disputes.

 Building Disputes Lawyer

 For experience when it counts most.
 Jack Cyngler is a member of the BDPS – Building Disputes Practitioners’ Society Inc.

 When entering into a building contract, there are many things to consider:

 - Inferior building materials used